Hirami Ahmet Pasha Mosque: History

 Nothing is known about this church before the conquest of Constantinople in 1453.
 The appellation "troullos" (Latin trullus, Italian trullo, dome) probably comes from a dome-roofed palace that used to be in the neighborhood.
 The style of construction dates the building to the 12th century.

 When the Patriarchate was moved from the Church of the Holy Apostles to that of Pammakaristos between 1454 and 1456, Patriarch Gennadios displaced some nuns who were living in the monastery of Pammacharistos to the small nunnery of Troullos, which was probably founded on this occasion.
-At the end of the 16th century, during the reign of Sultan Murat III, Hırami Amet Pasha, formerly Agha of the Jannissaries, converted the church of the Pammakaristos into a mosque.
+At the end of the 16th century, during the reign of Sultan Murat III, Hırami Ahmet Pasha, formerly Agha of the Jannissaries, converted the church of the Pammakaristos into a mosque.
 He did the same with the church of Saint John, closing the nunnery and expelling the nuns.
 This should have occurred between 1587 or 1588 (the years of the conversion of Pammakaristos) and 1598, the year of his death.
 The small building had gone to ruin by the beginning of the 20th century.
 It was carefully restored and reopened to Islamic worship in 1961.